Speyeria zerene hippolyta: Conservation efforts

 Researchers have been testing methods of maintaining and restoring the grassland habitat in coastal preserves, these include prescribed fire.
 As it does take several years for the hooked spur violet to reach maturity a "stop-gap measure" is underway.
 A team consisting of the Oregon Nature Conservancy, the U.S. Fish and Wildlife Service, Lewis and Clark College and the Oregon Zoo gather female butterflies for captive rearing.
 The captive-rearing projects are underway at the college and the Oregon Zoo in Portland and the Woodland Park Zoo in Seattle.
 After being hatched and raised at the college and the zoos, the young are reintroduced as pupae to the wild to augment the existing populations.
 After the release of nearly 450 silverspots at Mount Hebo in 2016, Karen Lewis, a zoo conservation research associate, said in a statement, "The goal of the recovery program is to help each population grow large enough to be self-sustaining, if it weren't for this program, three of the five remaining silverspot populations would likely be extinct."
 The Oregon Zoo released about 2000 silverspots at the Nestucca Bay National Wildlife Refuge in 2017.
 In 2018, the Oregon Zoo, Woodland Park Zoo, USFWS, and Oregon Parks and Recreation Department (OPRD) collaborated to release 500 silverspots at Saddle Mountain in Oregon in an effort to restore a historical population.
 The butterflies had not been seen at Saddle Mountain since the 1970s.

+The establishment of new colonies may have lasting effects on the genetics of the subspecies.
+The founding events of isolated small populations may cause a loss of heterozygosity over generations and an accumulation of deleterious recessive alleles without gene flow from other populations.
+The butterflies may be at increased risk of extinction due to the increased genetic load and reduction in genetic diversity following the population bottleneck before the captive breeding programs.

 Adaptability to climate change

 Oregon silverspots are considered to be moderately vulnerable to climate change due to their sensitivity to environmental conditions.
-However, increased fire in a warming climate may open up additional coastal prairie habitat and may help the growth of their preferred early blue violet host plant, which is partially dependent on fire for germination.
+However, increased fire in a warming climate may open up additional coastal prairie habitat and may help the growth of their only host plant, the early blue violet (Viola adunca), which is partially dependent on fire for germination.